timkmecl/chatgpt-vscode/README.md

 This Visual Studio Code extension allows you to use the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate code or natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.

-🚀✨  Supercharge your coding with AI-powered assistance.
-Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more!
+Supercharge your coding with AI-powered assistance!
+Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more 🚀✨

+#### 📢 **New:**  Works again via new method, you only need an API key from OpenAI.
-#### 💥 Due to changes introduced by OpenAI, this extension may not work for some and only produce 403/429 errors - try [version using GPT3](https://github.com/timkmecl/codegpt) via official OpenAI API in this case ([marketplace](https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3)) 💥
+*If you still get errors, try [version using GPT3](https://github.com/timkmecl/codegpt) via official OpenAI API in this case ([marketplace](https://marketplace.visualstudio.com/items?itemName=timkmecl.codegpt3))*

 ### Links: